robbert-vdh/yabridge/README.md

 Yet Another way to use Windows VST plugins on Linux.
 Yabridge seamlessly supports running both 64-bit Windows VST2 plugins as well as 32-bit Windows VST2 plugins in a 64-bit Linux VST host, with optional support for inter-plugin communication through [plugin groups](#plugin-groups).
-This project aims to be as transparent as possible in order to achieve the best possible plugin compatibility while also staying easy to debug and maintain.
+Its modern concurrent architecture and focus on transparency allows yabridge to be both fast and highly compatible, while also staying easy to debug and maintain.

 ![yabridge screenshot](https://raw.githubusercontent.com/robbert-vdh/yabridge/master/screenshot.png)